pratikshirsathp/pratikshirsathp/README.md

-<h2> Hi there! :sunflower:</h2>
+<h2> Hi there!🌻 </h2>

-- welcome to my code diary!
+- welcome to my code diary! 📚
-- I'm computer engineering student from Pune, India
+- I'm computer engineering student from Pune, India 💻
+- I am currently learning AWS ☁️
 - hmu for collabs, or asking about any repository here!